shunxiangg/FED_10270399D_AngShunXiang_Assg1_website/README.md

 - All images used in this project were sourced from the internet and online archives.

 ### Acknowledgements
 - I drew design inspiration from a variety of retro-themed websites and tutorials, which helped me craft the overall aesthetic for this project.
+My interest for the music beats from the early 2000s inspired me to create something that captures the nostalgic vibe of that time.
+I decided to base my project on a legitimate band, *The Smiths*, although they have already broken up.
+Through this project, I'm reimagining and recreating something that brings their legacy back to life in a modern, retro-inspired way.

 ---Enjoy your trip down memory lane with this retro inspired website!---